-(c) [deleted] whether the provision of parking is adequate for the site and the proposal, having considered any alternative parking available in the area and access to public transport.
-(4) for marine industry other than the maintenance and servicing of vessels, maritime passenger facilities: (a) whether measures have been implemented to address reverse sensitivity effects on the surrounding Coastal - Marina Zone activities; (b) the extent to which the activity is complementary to, and will not limit the primary use of the site for marina purposes, including the operation of marina activities, maritime passenger transport or other marine-related activities; (c) whether measures have been taken to maintain or enhance public access to the coastal marine area; (d) whether the design reflects the high visibility and coastal nature of the

-- (d) whether the design reflects the high visibility and coastal nature of the site; - (e) whether the activity avoids, remedies or mitigates the adverse effects on the amenity of the locality arising from use of the facility, including by controlling noise and hours of operation; and - (f) the extent to which the need for parking or transport facilities conflicts with the main marina use and should be integrated with public transport. - (5) for the intensification of berthage: - (a) the extent to which intensification of berthage within the Coastal Marina Zone is enabled, allowing for more efficient use of the coastal marine area. - (6) for occupation of the common marine and coastal area: - (a) refer to assessment criteria set out for occupation in the Coastal General Coastal Marine Zone.
+- (c) whether the provision of parking is adequate for the site and the proposal, having considered any alternative parking available in the area and access to public transport.[deleted] - (4) for marine industry other than the maintenance and servicing of vessels, maritime passenger facilities: - (a) whether measures have been implemented to address reverse sensitivity effects on the surrounding Coastal Marina Zone activities; - (b) the extent to which the activity is complementary to, and will not limit the primary use of the site for marina purposes, including the operation of marina activities, maritime passenger transport or other marine-related activities; - (c) whether measures have been taken to maintain or enhance public access to the coastal marine area; - (d) whether the design reflects the high visibility and coastal nature of the site; - (e) whether the activity avoids, remedies or mitigates the adverse effects on the amenity of the locality arising from use of the facility, including by controlling noise and hours of operation; and - (f) the extent to which the need for parking or transport facilities conflicts with the main marina use and should be integrated with public transport. - (5) for the intensification of berthage: - (a) the extent to which intensification of berthage within the Coastal Marina Zone is enabled, allowing for more efficient use of the coastal marine area. - (6) for occupation of the common marine and coastal area: - (a) refer to assessment criteria set out for occupation in the Coastal General Coastal Marine Zone.